 The society has been working for decades to prevent this looming disaster.

 We are members of Natural England’s rights-of-way stakeholder group.
 There with landowners, local authorities and other users, we have thrashed out agreed measures to speed and simplify the procedures for claiming paths in anticipation of the 2026 guillotine.
-These measures have been incorporated into the Deregulation Act 2015 and the government plans to bring them into effect this summer; we are now working with the stakeholder group to draft the regulations through which the act will be implemented.
+These measures have been incorporated into the Deregulation Act 2015 and the government plans to bring them into effect soon; we are now working with the stakeholder group to draft the regulations through which the act will be implemented.

 Investigation(2,4).
 Before claiming a path for the definitive map the applicant must thoroughly investigate the evidence which is dispersed in many different places—inclosure awards³, tithe maps, Finance Act maps and other official documents for instance.
 These cannot be retrieved by a few keystrokes on the computer.
 They must be examined in national and local record offices, in estate archives and among parish and community council papers—wherever the trail leads.
 Only then can a claim for highway status be submitted to the ‘surveying authority’, ie the county or unitary council.